solana-foundation/solana-improvement-documents/proposals/0072-feature-gate-threshold-automation.md

 If a feature is not activated, either because it has been revoked or it did not meet the required stake support, it must be resubmitted according to Step 2.

-Once the epoch rollover is complete, the Feature Gate program will reset the Staged Features PDA for the new epoch the very first time it is invoked without error in the new epoch.
-Both instructions - `StageFeatureForActivation` and `SignalSupportForStagedFeature` - will check the value for `next_epoch` against the *current epoch* value in the `Clock` sysvar before executing the steps outlined previously in this proposal.
-If a match is detected, the account state is reset for the new epoch as follows:

-1. The `current_feature_stakes` list is reset to an empty list.
-2. The `current_epoch` is set to the value of `next_epoch`.
-3. The feature IDs from the `next_features` list are written into the `current_feature_stakes` list with stake support initialized to zero.
-4. The `next_epoch` value is set to the *next* upcoming epoch number (`current_epoch` + 1).
-5. The `next_features` list is reset to an empty list.

 ## Alternatives Considered